-I have developed a great love of Brazilian culture ever since meeting Jose Lorenzo and other Brazilian artists in 1979.
+I developed a great love of Brazilian culture ever since meeting Jose Lorenzo and other Brazilian artists in 1979.
 I play many Brazilian percussion instruments, including pandiero, repinique and cuica.
-I have been involved with Carnaval de San Francisco since it started in 1980 and have paraded and performed with the Bay Area’s premier Brazilian
+I was involved with Carnaval de San Francisco when it started in 1980 and I performed with the Bay Area’s premier Brazilian

 In 1989 I traveled to Brazil and spent 5 weeks visiting temples and spiritual communities with Brazilian healer Antonio Costa e Silva.
 For 10 years, I was an Ogan (drum/song leader) for the Healing Buddha Foundation, a group under the direction of Lama Shakya Zangpo who has combined Tibetan Buddhism and Brazilian Umbanda.

 In 1991 I was fortunate to study intensely with Jorge Alabe, Mestre dos Atabaques, e Mestre de Bateria.
 Jorge was percussion director of the world class Brazilian Musical “Oba Oba” and is considered one of the most knowledgeable members of the Candomble Community.
-With knowledge and inspiration from Jorge and Mestre King (renowned Afro Brazilian dance teacher from Salvador, Bahia), Anastasia Fischer and I formed our own Brazilian-inspired dance and drum group.
-We have performed throughout the North Bay region in parades and theaters and at parties and festivals.
-Our group, “Carnaval Spirit” was called upon to be the opening act for the world famous Drummers of Burundi and has won several awards.
+With knowledge and inspiration from Jorge and Mestre King (renowned Afro Brazilian dance teacher from Salvador, Bahia), Anastasia Fischer and I formed our own Brazilian-inspired dance and drum group in 1993.
+We performed throughout the North Bay region in parades, festivals, theaters and parties.
+In 1995, our group, “Carnaval Spirit” was called upon to be the opening act for the world famous Drummers of Burundi.